zacharyr0th/website/public/articles/unbanked-to-bankless.md

 ### Bad Behavior

-Aside from the global financial meltdown in 2008, caused by Wall Street and the banking system, banks have accumulated hundreds of billions of dollars in fines for other bad behavior.
+Aside from the global financial meltdown in 2008, which was caused by Wall Street and the banking system, banks have accumulated hundreds of billions of dollars in fines for other bad behavior.

 Here's a list of the number of fines that a few banks have paid since the year 2000.